AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 This article describes each of these options in detail, including how they can be configured.
 As a general configuration strategy, the `/networkInfrastructures` API endpoint is invoked at the program level to declare the desired type of advanced networking, followed by a call to the `/advancedNetworking` endpoint for each environment to enable the infrastructure and configure environment-specific parameters.
 Please reference the appropriate endpoints in the Cloud Manager API documentation for each formal syntax, as well as sample requests and responses.

+A program can provision a single advanced networking variation.
 When deciding between flexible port egress and dedicated egress IP address, it is recommended you choose flexible port egress if a specific IP address is not required because Adobe can optimize performance of flexible port egress traffic.

 >[!INFO]
 >